mist64/cbmbus_doc/2 Bus Arbitration.md

 Layer 2 allows everyone on the bus to talk to everyone else – but there is no mechanism in place for who is sending or receiving data at what time.
 The primary feature of layer 3 is controlling exactly this.

-For this, we need one bus participant to be the designated **controller** – this is always the computer.
+One bus participant needs to be the designated **controller** – this is always the computer.
 It sends command byte streams to all other bus participants, the **devices**.

 ## Primary Address